-The CRD IV Directive introduced a combined buffer requirement that applies in addition to the solvency need and it was fully phased in from the beginning of 2019.
-The combined buffer requirement consists of a countercyclical buffer, a capital conservation buffer, a SIFI buffer and potentially a systemic risk buffer.
+A combined buffer requirement applies to financial institutions in addition to the solvency need ratio.
+The Group's combined buffer requirement consists of a countercyclical buffer, a capital conservation buffer, a SIFI buffer and potentially a systemic risk buffer and must be funded with CET1 capital.

 The capital conservation buffer and the countercyclical capital buffer are designed to ensure that credit institutions accumulate a sufficient capital base during periods of economic growth to absorb losses during periods of stress.
-The capital conservation buffer is now fully phased in at a level of 2.5 percent.
+The capital conservation buffer is 2.5 percent.

 The countercyclical buffer requirement is calculated as a weighted average of the national buffers in effect in the jurisdictions in which an institution has credit exposures.
-As a result of the economic effects of the COVID-19 pandemic, national authorities announced either reductions or a full release of their respective countercyclical buffers.
-The Group's countercyclical buffer rate of 0.1 percent as at December 31, 2020, was based primarily on the countercyclical buffer rate in Norway (1.0 percent).
+The Group's countercyclical buffer rate of 0.1 percent as at December 31, 2021, was based primarily on the countercyclical buffer rate in Norway (1.0 percent).

 In June 2021, the Danish Minister for Industry, Business and Financial Affairs reactivated the countercyclical buffer at 1.0 percent from September 30, 2022, while the Norwegian Ministry of Finance raised their national buffer requirement to 1.5 percent, effective from June 30, 2022.
-This will increase the Group's combined buffer requirement by 0.6 percentage points.
-No increases in the countercyclical buffer rates in the Group's core markets are expected to take effect in 2021.
+In September 2021, the Swedish FSA also decided to increase the countercyclical buffer rate to 1.0 percent, effective as of September 29, 2022.
+In December 2021, the national buffer requirements in both Denmark and Norway were further increased to 2.0 percent, effective from December 31, 2022.
+In March 2022, the national buffer requirements in both Denmark and Norway were further increased to 2.5 percent, effective from March 31, 2023.
+In June 2022, the Swedish FSA decided to raise the countercyclical buffer rate to 2.0 percent, entering into force on June 22, 2023.
+This will increase the Group's combined buffer requirement by 1.8 percentage points.
+Consequently, the fully phased-in countercyclical buffer requirement will be 2.0 percent, bringing the fully phased-in CET1 requirement to 14.4 percent.

 The Group was designated as a SIFI in Denmark in 2014.
 Consequently, the Group is subject to stricter capital requirements than non-SIFIs.
-The phase-in of the Group's SIFI buffer requirement began in 2015, and the Group's SIFI buffer requirement was fully phased in at 3 percent at the beginning of 2019.
+The Group's SIFI buffer requirement is 3 percent.